 The first project The Strange Geometry of Time

 Toured to Bath Spa University and Dreams Before Dawn Festival, Paris, 2018

 In what ways can Derrida’s concept of Hauntology and theories of Spectrality inform the concept of the time in performance?

 How can the materiality of the stage become performative in the representation of ghosts?

 What does a dramaturgy of haunting reveal about ghosts, memory, and cultural memory?

-The current project Dwelling began as
+The second project Dwelling

-a site-responsive film shot at Poltimore House, Devon, in 2019.
+began as a site-responsive film shot at Poltimore House, Devon, in 2019.
 The project explores the 'eerie' through re-inhabiting this abandoned site and attuning ourselves to presences/absences.

 The performance of Dwelling premiered at the Anglican Chapel, Arnos Vale Cemetery, Bristol in 3rd October, 2019.
 Dwelling is currently touring asThe Dead Tour to de-consecrated and consecrated sites in 2021, and is available for booking in the Spring and Summer of 2021.

 In what ways can film and live performance interrogate notions of time/space in performance informed by the concept of Hauntology?